Makerspace Policies & Guidelines

 The Makerspace is managed by the Belvedere Tiburon Library and it offers space, tools, equipment, materials, and support staff to help use the space and its tools.

-In exchange, we ask that you read carefully and observe our policies and guidelines.
+We ask that you to read the following carefully and observe our policies and guidelines.

 Using the Makerspace

-• Makers must be valid cardholders to use and reserve restricted equipment such as heat tools or laser cutters.
+• Makerspace Users must be valid cardholders to use and reserve restricted equipment such as heat tools or laser cutters.

 • A library card is not required to use equipment and materials that are not restricted: craft supplies, toys, tech kits, and other designated materials.